zchee/golang-wiki/Go-Release-Cycle.md

 * Three months of general development.
 * Three months of release testing, known as the "feature freeze".

 During the freeze, only bug fixes and doc updates are accepted.
+Changes that were mailed before the freeze can be submitted if they are reviewed after the freeze.

-New work may be permitted by the core team, but only in truly exceptional cases and only if the work was proposed and approved before the cutoff.
+On occasion new work may be done during the freeze, but only in exceptional circumstances and typically only if the work was proposed and approved before the cutoff.
+Such changes should be low risk.

 The releases fall on Feb 1 and Aug 1, so the schedule is: